 This is a subtle but powerful idea.
 Most merchants think personalization means creating different reward tiers or different offers for different customers.
 Amazon shows you can personalize the message without changing the product.
 That's simpler and often just as effective.

-Merchant Takeaway
+💡 Merchant Takeaway

-You can personalize communication without personalizing rewards.
+- Personalize the message, not the reward.
 Highlight the benefits each customer actually uses.

 How Joy Loyalty Enables This